Flash Flood Warning issued for Mower by NWS - NewsBreak

 Flash Flood Warning issued for Mower by NWS

-Effective: 2021-08-28 01:24:00 CDT Expires: 2021-08-28 03:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-08-27 22:48:00 CDT Expires: 2021-08-28 00:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Be especially cautious at night when it is harder to recognize the dangers of flooding.
-Target Area: Mower The National Weather Service in La Crosse has extended the * Flash Flood Warning for Mitchell County in north central Iowa Howard County in northeastern Iowa Southern Mower County in southeastern Minnesota * Until 315 AM CDT. * At 124 AM CDT, local law enforcement reported flash flooding across the area from earlier thunderstorms.
-Between 4 and 8 inches of rain have fallen.
-Additional rainfall amounts up to 1 inch are possible in the warned area.
-Flash flooding is already occurring.
+Target Area: Mower FLASH FLOOD WARNING REMAINS IN EFFECT UNTIL 1245 AM CDT SATURDAY FOR MITCHELL, HOWARD AND SOUTHERN MOWER COUNTIES At 1048 PM CDT, Doppler radar and automated rain gauges indicated thunderstorms producing heavy rain across the warned area.
+Between 1.5 and 6 inches of rain have fallen.
+Additional rainfall amounts of 1 to 2 inches are possible in the warned area.
+Flash flooding is ongoing or expected to begin shortly.
 HAZARD...Flash flooding caused by thunderstorms.
-SOURCE...Law enforcement reported.
-IMPACT...Flash flooding of small creeks and streams, urban areas, highways, streets and underpasses as well as other poor drainage and low-lying areas. * Some locations that will experience flash flooding include Austin, Cresco, Osage, St. Ansgar, Le Roy, Adams, Riceville, Lyle, Elma, Lime Springs, and Stacyville.
-FLASH FLOOD...OBSERVEDalerts.weather.gov
+SOURCE...Radar and automated gauges.
+IMPACT...Flash flooding of small creeks and streams, urban areas, highways, streets and underpasses as well as other poor drainage and low-lying areas.
+Some locations that will experience flash flooding include Austin, Cresco, Osage, St. Ansgar, Le Roy, Adams, Riceville, Lyle, Elma, Lime Springs, Stacyville, Rose Creek, Protivin, Mapleview, Mitchell, McIntire, Carpenter, Orchard, Taopi and County Roads T 54 And A 31.
+FLASH FLOOD...RADAR AND GAUGE INDICATEDalerts.weather.gov

 Comments / 0